 After You Move

-Once settled, perform these checks to confirm services are active and accounts properly set:
+Once settled, confirm that services and accounts are active and correctly set up.

-- Confirm gas, electricity, and water accounts are active and registered in your name.
+- Confirm gas, electricity, and water accounts are registered in your name.

 - Test broadband and phone connections.